osbentech/osbentech/README.md

 <h3> Benjamin ⚡ </h3>

 ```
-Hi, I am a freelance Web Developer with +1 years of experience 🔭,
+Hi, I am a freelance Web Developer with 1 year experience 🔭,
 a fullstack developer, specializing in Web applications.
 a coding mentor @microverse.
-I am NIgerian, born in an urban city called Onitsha, currently residing in Dubai, UAE.
+I am a NIgerian, born in an urban city called Onitsha, currently residing in Dubai, UAE.
 I love soccer, video games, and coding.
 Hire me let's work together on your next project😄
 ```